-MPRE Common ADA Accommodations
+MPRE Common Test Accommodations

 This page lists some of the most common testing accommodations available for the MPRE.
 This is a nonexhaustive list; other accommodations may be requested.
 The appropriateness of accommodations depends upon the individual's specific functional limitations in relation to the testing environment.
 An individualized assessment is made of every request for accommodations.